 Oracle Scheduler allows you to design schedules and run programs on designated schedules.
-While most Oracle server monitoring tools offer surface-level metrics about database health and availability, Applications Manager's Oracle monitoring software monitors the performance and status of numerous other metrics, such as Oracle jobs and backup jobs.
-Information about the status of jobs, last run status, last run duration, run count, and failure count can reveal a lot about your Oracle databse's efficiency.
+While most Oracle server monitoring tools offer surface-level metrics about database health and availability, Applications Manager's Oracle monitoring tracks the performance and status of numerous other metrics, such as Oracle jobs and backup jobs.
+Information about the status of jobs, last run status, last run duration, run count, and failure count can reveal a lot about your Oracle database's efficiency.

 Learn more about monitoring Oracle jobs.

 In order to effectively set up a stable data protection system, it's important to understand your recovery point objective (RPO) and recovery time objective (RTO) needs.
-Ideal Oracle database monitoring tools allow you to monitor important data guard metrics.
-Applications Manager also allows you to monitor the log details (alert and redo logs).
+An ideal tool like Applications Manager's Oracle monitoring allows you to monitor the log details (alert and redo logs).